 We are a non-profit society based in Victoria, B.C.
 Canada and a business registered with the Canadian government.
 Dogs are taken into rescue in Guanajuato, Mexico, vet checked, and prepared for adoption.
 They then travel to British Columbia and are adopted out into loving homes.

 History Why Mexican Dogs

 In 1999 I visited Central Mexico as a tourist and was shocked, saddened and disgusted by the way animals are commonly mistreated, abused, and ignored.
-I was further saddened because I felt so helpless to help them and considered a “freak” by the locals when I had feelings and cared for these poor souls.
+I was further saddened because I felt so helpless to do anything and was at that time considered a “freak” by the locals because I had feelings and cared about the poor souls.
 I vowed to start helping them.
 Dead centre Mexico, in Guanajuato, Guanajuato, considered the “jewel of Mexico, I took that vow.

 Don't we have enough dogs in Canada?